ergochat/ergo/docs/API.md

 * `success`: whether the account exists or not
 * `accountName`: canonical, case-unfolded version of the account name
 * `email`: email address of the account provided
+* `registeredAt`: string, registration date/time of the account (in ISO8601 format)
+* `channels`: array of strings, list of channels the account is registered on or associated with

 `/v1/check_auth`
 ----------------